john-verana/java-practice-challenges/README.md

 ## 📅 Weekly Focus

 ### ✅ Week 1: While Loops
 - ✅ Learn how to repeat logic with a `while` loop
 - ✅ Apply it in basic interactive apps
 - ✅ Upload at least two working projects

 ### ✅ Week 2: User Input (Scanner)
 - ✅ Learn how to take input from users using `Scanner`
 - ✅ Build basic input/output programs
 - ✅ Handle login attempts with logic and string comparison

 ### 🟢 Week 3: Conditional Statements
 - ✅ Practice using `if`, `else if`, and `else`
 - ✅ Write code that responds to user input with logic
 - ⏳ Add multiple outcomes based on conditions

+### 🔵 Week 4: Methods
+- ⏳ Define and call custom methods
+- ⏳ Break tasks into reusable functions
+- ⏳ Implement a payroll computation system

 ---